 Areas and suburbs in Abu Dhabi

-There are plenty of places for expats to find accommodation in the United Arab Emirates capital.
-Each area and suburb in Abu Dhabi has its own unique redeeming qualities, and of course, its own personal flaws as well.
+There are plenty of places for expats to find accommodation in Abu Dhabi.
+Each area and suburb in the emirate has its own unique redeeming qualities.
 Expats moving to Abu Dhabi will certainly want to learn a little about each part of the city before securing property.